wang-zhuoran/Timeline-based-List-Question-Answering/README.md

 We implemented in Timeline-based-List-Question-Answering problem, specifically the desire to be able to generate structured QA, by using a question and answer [dataset](https://github.com/VenkteshV/TLQA_NLP_Porject/) containing time.

-## Project Strcture
+## Project Structure
-Our project contain multiple subtask, you can click the different subtitle to check different Task.
+Our project contains multiple subtasks, you can click the different subtitles to check different Tasks.

 ### [**KNN Few-shot**](https://github.com/wang-zhuoran/Timeline-based-List-Question-Answering/tree/KNN)
  - KNN: K is top-k, and NN means Nearest Neighbour based on cosine similarity.